ykskb/phrag/README.md

  ::app {:routes (ig/ref :phrag.core/reitit-graphql-route)}}
 ```

-### Strategies
+### Design

+Phrag focuses on constraints to let database schema represent application data structure.

-#####  Query relationships
+##### Query Relationships

-Phrag transforms a foreign key constraint to nested queries of GraphQL as the diagram below.
+Phrag transforms a foreign key (FK) constraint into nested query objects of GraphQL as the diagram below.

 <img src="./docs/images/fk-transform.png" />

 This is a fundamental concept for Phrag to support multiple types of relationships.

 ##### Mutations

-Primary key (PK) constraints are the driver of mutations. `create` operations return PK column fields and `update`/`delete` operations require them as an identifier.
+Primary key (PK) constraints are identifier constructs of mutations. `create` operations return PK column fields and `update`/`delete` operations require them as identifier data.

 <!---
 > Notes: